Our first League Cup

 2003 - Alou Diarra netted his only goal for France Under-21’s as they won a European Championships qualifier 3-0 in Israel.
 Florent Sinama-Pongolle also played.
 On the same day, Xabi Alonso won his ninth and final cap at the same level, playing alongside fellow future reds Pepe Reina and Albert Riera as Spain thumped Armenia 5-0 in a qualifier in Zamora.

-2000 – Under-23’s forward Rhian Brewster was born in London.
-He made his first-team debut in Sydney in May 2017, finally breaking through to make three senior appearances in 2019/20 before joining Swansea City on loan.
+2000 – Forward Rhian Brewster was born in London.
+He made his first-team debut in September 2019, failing to score in four senior appearances before moving to Sheffield United last October for a club record £23.5m.

 1989 – French forward David N’Gog was born in Gennevilliers.
 He signed from Paris St. Germain for £1.5m in July 2008, netting nineteen times in 94 reds outings, although he only started on 41 of those occasions.
 He was sold to Bolton Wanderers for £4m in August 2011.

 1957 - Former reserves centre-back Alex Cribley was born in Liverpool.
 He moved to Wigan Athletic in November 1980 after failing to make the grade at Anfield.
 He spent eight years with the Lancashire side, nabbing eighteen goals in 328 games before retiring due to injury and becoming a physio with Wigan, being employed by the club for more than two decades.